spectrocloud/librarium/content/docs/04-clusters/03-edge/30-cloud-init.md

 # Overview

 The Edge installation process supports the ability for you to customize the device installation through the usage of cloud-init stages.
-You can customize the installation during the device install with Stylus and at the operating system (OS) layer by customizing the OS pack.
+You can customize the installation during the device install with Edge Installer and at the operating system (OS) layer by customizing the OS pack.
 Once Stylus has completed the device installation process, the OS stages take effect during the boot-up process.

 ![The boot order sequence, listing 9 steps that flow in a sequential order ](/clusters_edge_cloud-init_boot-order-squence.png)